Rayzon3/Neural-Networks-/README.md

-# Neural-Networks-
+# Neural-Networks

-This is a simple neural network of one neural layer, made using Tensorflow.
+This repo contains the programs i made when learning about Neural Networks.